 Black Carbon (BC)

-Black carbon, one of the components of particulate matter arising from burning fuel (especially diesel, wood, coal, and others).
+Black carbon is one of the components of particulate matter and comes from burning fuel (especially diesel, wood, coal, and others).
 Most air pollution regulations focus on PM2.5, but exposure to black carbon is a serious health threat as well.
 Populations with higher exposures to black carbon over a long period are at a higher risk for heart attacks and stroke.
 In addition, black carbon is associated with hypertension, asthma, chronic obstructive pulmonary disease (COPD), bronchitis, and a variety of types of cancer.